pojntfx/networked-linux-memsync/docs/main.md

 \newpage{}

-### File Systems In Userspace (FUSE)
+### File Systems In User space (FUSE)

-File Systems in Userspace (FUSE) is a software interface that enables the creation of custom file systems in the userspace, as opposed to developing them as kernel modules.
+File Systems in User space (FUSE) is a software interface that enables the creation of custom file systems in the user space, as opposed to developing them as kernel modules.
 This reduces the need for the low-level kernel development skills that are usually associated with creating new file systems.

 The FUSE APIs are available on various platforms; though mostly deployed on Linux, it can also be found on macOS and FreeBSD.
-In FUSE, a userspace program registers itself with the FUSE kernel module and provides callbacks for the file system operations.
+In FUSE, a user space program registers itself with the FUSE kernel module and provides callbacks for the file system operations.
 A simple read-only FUSE can for example implement the following callbacks:

 The `getattr` function is responsible for getting the attributes of a file.
 For a real file system, this would include things like the file's size, its permissions, when it was last accessed or modified, and so forth: